Elizabeth Yates (writer)

-Early years and education
+Biography

 Elizabeth Yates was born in Buffalo, New York, the daughter of Harry and Mary Duffy Yates.
 She was the seventh of eight children.
-Her father owned a plantation.
-She had a love of animals and the land, which stemmed from her childhood experiences.
+Her father was a farmer, and she developed a love of animals and nature due to her upbringing while her mother contributed to her love of literature and writing.

-She attended Franklin School, graduating in 1924.
-Yates then spent a year at Oaksmere, a private school near New York City, founded by mathematician Winifred Edgerton Merrill.
+In 1924, she attended Franklin School before spending a year at Oaksmere, a private school near New York City, founded by mathematician Winifred Edgerton Merrill.

-Books were an important part of her life.
-Yates credited her mother for instilling in her a love for books by reading aloud to the family.
-At the age of 12, at the request of her father, Yates read through the whole Bible.
-This was to become one of her favorite books.
-Her sister also encouraged her to read, and made a list of recommended books for Elizabeth.

-From an early age, Yates enjoyed writing.
-In her childhood, she transformed an unused pigeon loft on the family farm into a secret writing place.

-Career

 After her schooling was finished, she moved to Manhattan and began writing book reviews and newspaper articles.
 In 1929, she married William Henry and the couple moved to England, where they lived for the next 10 years.
 In 1938, her first book, High Holiday, was an adult novel set in the Swiss Alps.

 The couple returned to the United States in 1939, and settled in Peterborough, New Hampshire.
 They bought a farm, and a discovery of old artwork during the restoration of the farmhouse prompted Yates to write Patterns on the Wall.
 Personal experience formed the basis of many of Yates' novels.
-Her passion for the land led her to write The Road Through Sandwich Notch, a book which was influential in preserving that portion of New Hampshire for inclusion in the White Mountain National Forest.

 Yates conducted writer's workshops at the University of New Hampshire, the University of Connecticut, and Indiana University.
 She also served as the Director of the New Hampshire Association for the Blind.

 Yates was widowed in 1963.
 She died at a hospice in Concord, New Hampshire on July 29, 2001, at the age of 95.